Eban-Covarrubias/lab-report-2/README.md

 looks like this: /add-message?s=How are you

 ![Image](How_are_you.png)
+In this specific screenshot the methods called are: url.getPath().contains("/add-message") is called in order to verify that the path contains this specific string.
+This is true, and the next method that is called is url.getQuery().
+This returns the part of the path after the "?" symbol.
+The query in this case is s=How are you.
+The next method that is called is the split method, with an argument of "=".
+Calling split("=") and assinging the output to an array called parameters allows us to seperate the "s" and the "How are you" strings.
+From there we can use the .equals method on parameters[0] to verify that it is the string "s", and then we can concatenate the contents of parameters[1], which is "How are you", on the variable str, along with a new line character.
+This completes the functionality of the handleRequest method.
+This is called whenerever the webesite is loaded in.

 Here is another example where I have added in multiple messages to the string, as you can see the new message will be added to the previous message(s) in the next line.